manoj-abhisargahas/Vyapara-Lavadevi/README.md

 + To calculate the yearly profit in the jewelry business

 # Technologies
-a cloud based app
-+ > Database: Mysql on azure cloud
++ > MySQL Database: Mysql on azure cloud